solvexia/solvexia-api-docs/process_runs/process_runs.md

 }
 ```

-## Get list of steps in a process run
+## Get a list of steps in a process run

 Request a list of steps in a process run.